Sancho Jimeno de Orozco: Legacy

 The ability of Don Sancho to defend the fort with a small force convinced the Spanish to increase the defenses on Cartagena Bay during the following years, and other European powers were convinced that in later attacks they will need more forces and strong artillery.

 Two writers stand out by their work on the legend of Don Sancho.
 The recognized Colombian writer of the 19th century Soledad Acosta de Samper, who wrote an emotive love story of Don Sancho to his wife during the Raid of Cartagena; and the poet Alvaro Miranda, who in 1982 wrote the poem Indiada, los escritos de Don Sancho Jimeno.

 In Cartagena, there exists a street called calle de Don Sancho, that is usually visited by tourists.

-The Colombian Navy had a ship called ARC Sancho Jimeno that served between 1953 to 1974.
+The Colombian Navy had a ship called ARC Sancho Jimeno that served between 1953 and 1974.